Evanescence (Evanescence album): Critical reception

-Evanescence received generally positive reviews from music critics.
-Review aggregator Metacritic, which applies a weighted average rating out of 100 to reviews from mainstream critics, gave the album a score of 63 based on nine reviews, which indicates "generally favorable reviews".
 Steve Beebee of Kerrang! complimented the songwriting and the band's performance, and called the album "easily their most cohesive and confident work".
 Rick Florino of Artistdirect wrote that "there's a pronounced vitality surging through these twelve songs, rising from the band's willingness to go out on a musical limb" and they "manage to experiment while staying unshakably infectious".
 Montreal Gazettes Mark Lepage praised the album's musicality, calling it "one rolling, chugging, plangent epic."

 Entertainment Weeklys Kyle Anderson wrote, "When uses baroque orchestral accoutrements to wage an air assault on her demons ... she's more than just the token girl in the pit."
 In Digital Spy, Lewis Corner said that outside of the electronic excursions Evanescence's "melodious rock sensibilities remain firmly in tact[sic]" and "we wouldn't want it any other way."
 IGNs Chad Grischow stated that Evanescence "delivers on the orchestral-laced hard rock thrust and Amy Lee's soaring vocals ... with a few surprising experiments along the way".
 Writing for Winnipeg Free Press, Rob Williams said the mix of musical styles "makes everything sound big and alive" and "with so many extra bells and whistles, despair has never sounded so epic."
 Theon Weber of Spin thought that Lee's performance was not restrained enough and "Evanescence gets lost in the cavernous spaces carved out by their unsecret weapon."
 Nick Catucci of Rolling Stone said that Lee "remains one of hard rock’s leading ladies" but he did not find the album's "sometimes syrupy mix of piano, guitar and strings" to be as cathartic or "saucy" as Evanescence's previous album.